react-chatbotify/core-library-documentation/docs/introduction/migration_v2.md

 ### SSR Support Improved
 Previously, using the library in SSR frameworks (e.g. NextJS) involved importing the chatbot dynamically/lazily.
 This is **no longer needed** in v2 as support for SSR frameworks has been improved and the library now doesn't utilize window before it is defined!

+### Message Sender Field Capitalization (`v2.0.0-beta.25`)
+A minor internal change was made to how the `sender` field of a message object is stored.

+-   **Change:** The `sender` field (e.g., `message.sender`) now defaults to being fully capitalized (e.g., "bot" is stored as "BOT", "user" as "USER").
+-   **Impact:** This change is primarily for internal consistency.
+Crucially, the `sender` field is **no longer case-sensitive** when evaluated by the library.
+For instance, conditions checking `message.sender === 'bot'` will still work as expected even if the stored value is `BOT`.
+-   **Action Required:** None.
+This is a purely informational note, and no changes are needed in your existing flows or logic that inspects the `sender` field.

 ## New Features